SQL-GEN: Bridging the Dialect Gap for Text-to-SQL Via Synthetic Data And Model Merging: Introduction

 SQL has been adopted by each database product (e.g. PostgreSQL, MySQL, and SQLite) to suit their specific needs.
 Despite their common foundations, these SQL dialects differ significantly in their syntax, functions, and capabilities, which even make the automated translation of queries across dialects a complex task that often requires human intervention \citep{zmigrod2024translating, ngom2024mallet}. \Cref{fig:dialect_specifci_queries} exemplifies a question that can be answered with different SQL keywords across different dialects with their own unique keywords that are distinct from one another.
 Additionally in \Cref{Dialect_Specific_command}, we provide some of the dialect specific keywords for BigQuery, PostgreSQL, and SQLite, which are not supported across all of them.
 In the realm of Text-to-SQL, most benchmarks are based on the SQLite dialect, chosen for its simplicity and self-contained nature \citep{li2024can, yu2018spider, zhongSeq2SQL2017, chang2023dr, gan2021exploring}.
-However, queries tailored to one dialect often fail in another -- for instance as reported in \citet{pourreza2023evaluating}, 32\% of the queries from the Spider development set \citep{yu2018spider} exhibit syntax errors when executed on a PostgreSQL database.
 This dialect dependency poses a significant challenge, as models trained on SQLite-specific syntax are prone to generating erroneous queries in other dialects.
-A conventional solution involves translating queries across dialects before training, using tools like SQLglot \citep{li2024can, sqlglot}.
-However, this approach fails to leverage the unique capabilities of each dialect, as queries originally written for SQLite may not exploit the full potential of the target dialects.
-To overcome this, we propose a dialect-agnostic method for generating synthetic Text-to-SQL pairs for any database.
+A conventional solution involves translating queries across dialects before training, using tools like SQLglot parser or tools offered by cloud providers \citep{li2024can, sqlglot, zmigrod2024translating}.
+However, most of these tools are not 100\% successful in translating the queries between dialects \cite{zmigrod2024translating}.
+For example, during the translation of the BIRD benchmark \citep{li2024can} from SQLite to BigQuery, approximately 20\% of the queries encountered errors using the SQLGlot parser.
+Additionally, this approach fails to leverage the unique capabilities of each SQL dialect, as queries originally written for SQLite may not fully exploit the potential of the target dialects due to the absence of support for specific functions and keywords in the source dialect.
+For example, REGEX operations are supported in BigQuery but not in SQLite, so we cannot get this REGEX support by translating queries from SQLite.